yourenoticed/control_work/README.md

 ![coding find size](pics/code_size_of_arr.png)

-Afterwards, I create the resulting array and basically do the same thing I've done in the loop above, except I don't increment **size** but give a **result[index]** the value of a needed element.
+Afterwards, I create the resulting array and basically do the same thing I've done in the loop above, except I don't increment **size** but give a **result[index]** the value of a needed element and increment index (well, **i** in this case).
 And then I return **result**.

 ![coding fill array](pics/code_fill_array.png)

 ## Result

 It was an easy task.
-The only thing that made it more difficult was that I had had to track it all and make a report which took quite some time.
+The only thing that made it more difficult was that I had had to track it all and make a report which had taken quite some time.

 At the end I have this code: